For questions concerning the applications please contact: application[at]ecchr.eu

 Duration: Three months – or longer, where the education regulations allow or when you are awarded our scholarship; ideally full time.

-Please Note: We regret that we cannot offer internships to school students or school graduates.
+Please note: We regret that we cannot offer internships to school students or school graduates.

 Expertise: All applicants should have a fundamental understanding of human rights and ideally should have previous experience in the NGO sector.
 They should also have program-specific background knowledge:

 Business and Human Rights: Sound knowledge of the international debate on business and human rights and lawsuits taken against corporations on a national level.
+Background knowledge of climate justice and corporate accountability is a plus.

 International Crimes and Accountability: Excellent understanding of international criminal law (incl. extraterritorial cases before national courts) as well as the current legal and political debates on international criminal jurisdiction.
 Background knowledge of sexualized violence in international criminal law is a plus.

-Migration: Good knowledge of European and public international law as well as the relevant fundamentals of refugee law, ideally also practical experience in migration law or refugee protection.
+Border Justice: Good knowledge of European and public international law as well as the relevant fundamentals of refugee law, ideally also practical experience in migration law or refugee protection.